 As a Siamese breed, you can expect the Javanese to be very affectionate with and close to their human family.
 It will shadow you around the house as you work and it may quietly vocalize its feelings.
 This affectionate breed will happily sit on your lap, share your bed, and cuddle up with you at night.

-The Siberian is also known as the Siberian Forest or Moscow Semi-Longhair.
-Other than the cat’s place of origin, not much more is known about the breed’s origin.
+The Siberian is also known as the Siberian Forest Cat or Moscow Semi-Longhair.
+Other than the cat’s place of origin, not much more is known about the origin of the breed.

-They have very thick coats that help them deal with the Siberian cold and the mountainous regions.
-For these reasons, they also find it difficult to give up that protection and so they shed less than other cats, making them suitable for allergy sufferers.
+They have very thick coats that help them deal with the cold and mountainous regions of Siberia.
+For these reasons, they also find it difficult to give up that protection and they shed less than other cats as a result, making them suitable for allergy sufferers.
 They also produce less Fel d1 than other breeds.
 They are hardy, tough, and they love spending time outdoors.

 The Oriental Shorthair is just a Siamese with a different coat.
-During the 1920s, British breeders wanted some way to differentiate between Siamese with colorpoints and those with block colors.
-The foreign shorthair name was given to those of solid color, and the breed later became known as Oriental Shorthair.
+During the 1920s, British breeders wanted some way to differentiate between Siamese with color points and those with block colors.
+The Foreign Shorthair name was given to those of solid color, and the breed later became known as the Oriental Shorthair.

 The Oriental is a beautiful cat that is very intelligent.
 They can be trained to walk on a leash!
-But they can also be stubborn and they do require the same level of dedication from their parents, as they lavish on you.
+But they can also be stubborn and they do require the same level of dedication as they lavish on you.

 The Bengal is a large cat with a muscular body and a large tail.
 They originate from the US and were bred by crossing the Asian leopard cat with domestic breeds in the country.
 The aim was to breed a cat that looked like the Asian leopard cat but that acted as a domestic cat.
 The results were deemed a considerable success.